In C: Composition

-Alongside fellow students Loren Rush and Pauline Oliveros, Terry Riley had been involved with group improvisation since 1957–8.
-The immediate forerunner for the piece was the incidental music Riley wrote for Ken Dewey's play The Gift.
-It was being performed in Paris in 1963 when Riley was asked to provide music for it.
-He ran into Chet Baker and recorded his quartet performing songs that included Miles Davis' "So What".
-Riley was familiar with the Echoplex and wanted to replicate its sound.
-A technician from ORTF set up a tape loop system for the composer.
-Music From The Gift inspired Riley to work with loops for years to come.
-Riley created installations using tape loops that he called "time-lag accumulators".
+Alongside fellow University of California, Berkeley and Robert Erickson students Loren Rush and Pauline Oliveros, Terry Riley had been involved with group improvisation since 1958.
+The immediate forerunner for the piece was the incidental music Riley wrote for a 1963 Paris production of Ken Dewey's play The Gift.
+Riley ran into Chet Baker and recorded his quartet performing songs that included Miles Davis' "So What".
+Riley was familiar with the Echoplex tape delay unit and wanted to replicate its sound.
+A technician from the Office de Radiodiffusion Télévision Française (ORTF) set up a tape loop system for the composer, which inspired Riley to work with loops for years to come.
+Riley later created installations using tape loops that he called "time-lag accumulators".

-When he was back in San Francisco the following year, Riley was playing piano nightly at the Gold Street Saloon.
-On the way to work one night in March 1964, he heard In C in his head and wrote it down after the show.
-The score consists of short melodic fragments, which was a staple of Riley's music from that period.
-Soon after, Morton Subotnick asked Riley to perform solo at the San Francisco Tape Music Center.
-He prepared the work to be performed with an ensemble on that concert.
+Back in San Francisco the next year, Riley played piano nightly at the Gold Street Saloon.
+In March 1964, he heard In C in his head on the way there and wrote it down after the show.
+The score consists of short melodic fragments, then a staple of his style.

-Riley saw In C as way a for instrumentalists to play in the style he had developed with tape loops.
-His artistic goal was shamanistic.
-He wanted to write music that created a satori for the listener:I was never concerned with minimalism, but I was very concerned with psychedelia and the psychedelic movement of the sixties as an opening toward consciousness.
+Riley saw In C as a way for instrumentalists to play in the style he had developed with tape loops.
+His artistic goal was shamanistic:I was never concerned with minimalism, but I was very concerned with psychedelia and the psychedelic movement of the sixties as an opening toward consciousness.
 For my generation that was a first look towards the East, that is, peyote, mescaline, and the psychedelic drugs which were opening up people's attention towards higher consciousness.
 So I think what I was experiencing in music at that time was another world...music was also able to transport us suddenly out of one reality into another.
 Transport us so that we would almost be having visions as we were playing.
 So that's what I was thinking about before I wrote In C. I believe music, shamanism, and magic are all connected, and when it's used that way it creates the most beautiful use of music.

-Most of the music Terry Riley composes is not written down.
-In C was an early exception, and remained one of his few notated pieces until Kronos Quartet began commissioning him in the 1980s.
-Riley specifically scored In C so that it would be open to many interpretations.
-The score is so minimal it fits on a single page, and Riley felt, "if you can't do it with just that, it's not worth doing".